bracesdev/errtrace/README.md

 }
 ```

-It’s important that the `errtrace.Wrap` function is called
+It's important that the `errtrace.Wrap` function is called
-inside the same function that’s actually returning the error.
+inside the same function that's actually returning the error.
 A helper function will not suffice.
 </details>

 ### Automatic instrumentation

 If manual instrumentation is too much work (we agree),
-we’ve included a tool that will automatically instrument
+we've included a tool that will automatically instrument
 all your code with errtrace.

 First, [install the tool](#installation).